 - Visit your dentist: Receding gums make it easy for plaque to gather and cause gum disease.
 Keep up with your dental cleanings and exams every six months for thorough removal of bacteria and plaque.
 Plus, your dentist will check your gums at every dental visit and address gum recession if the problem develops.

-If you suspect that you have gum recession or you are interested in learning more about the pinhole gum rejuvenation technique, make an appointment with Dr. Mitul Patel at Family & Cosmetic Dental Care in Johns Creek.
+If you suspect that you have gum recession or you are interested in learning more about the pinhole gum rejuvenation technique, make an appointment with Dr. Mitul Patel at Hello Family Dental in Johns Creek.